UCLA-Creative-Labs/dinner/client/README.md

-# Lab Client
+# Dinner Client

-The current directory is the base for all frontend code for [Lab](https://github.com/UCLA-Creative-Labs/lab.git).
+The current directory is the base for all frontend code for [Dinner](https://github.com/UCLA-Creative-Labs/dinner.git).

-To run the client, make sure you're in this directory (`lab/client/`) simply run the following:
+To run the client, make sure you're in this directory (`dinner/client/`) simply run the following:

 ```sh
 $ yarn install